iver56/audiomentations/docs/waveform_transforms/add_color_noise.md

 | violet   |                  6.02 |
 | white    |                   0.0 |

+See [Colors of noise](https://en.wikipedia.org/wiki/Colors_of_noise) on Wikipedia about those values.

 [`p`](#p){ #p }: `float` • range: [0.0, 1.0]
 :   :octicons-milestone-24: Default: `0.5`.
 The probability of applying this transform.